E-D-Richard/budget-tracker-webbapp/README.md

 ### ToDo

 - add a second line to each transaction called detailedDesc this should use info that would appear in prevBudgetTotal, CurrentBudgetTotal and, ExpensesTotal.
-Once this is buit, remove the above three columns, this will make layout very mobile friendly
+Once this is built, remove the above three columns, this will make layout very mobile friendly
 - remove notes section from budgetTransactionsList
 - build a mobile friendly version of TransactionList (make header names only abbreviate below screenWidth of breakingPoint)
 - change app color scheme to green palette